mems/calepin/Development/JavaScript/JavaScript.md

 - [Web Components will replace your frontend framework](https://medium.com/@drmoerkerke/web-components-will-replace-your-frontend-framework-3b17a580831c)
 - [Shadow DOM v1: Self-Contained Web Components  |  Web Fundamentals  |  Google Developers](https://developers.google.com/web/fundamentals/web-components/shadowdom)
 - [What's New in Shadow DOM v1 (by examples) — hayato.io](https://hayato.io/2016/shadowdomv1/) - Differences between draft (v0) and spec (v1)
+- [You're (probably) using connectedCallback wrong](https://hawkticehurst.com/2023/11/you-are-probably-using-connectedcallback-wrong/) - there is no reason to not add event listeners directly in the constructor, except for ancestors/document/window event listener in `connectedCallback` and remove it in `disconnectedCallback`.

 Polyfills: